RandomLab/wiki.ourwriting.tools.backup/WORKSHOP/EKA-workshop/05-final.md

 - remote communication practicies lacks of that
 - small products can help
 - bring rituals from physical world to remote
+- why do we want to solve this issue ?

 # work/life balance